Shahaf2kk/WebStore.angular-asp.net.project/README.md

 - Using angular 6+ (lastes verstion).
 - Learning Angular from udemy course (Maximilian Schwarzmüller).
-- Im try to build it as readable and orderly as i could. also as a responsive web app using with css3 layout(flexbox, grid) and media query.
+- I try to build it as readable and orderly as i could. also as a responsive web app using with css3 layout(flexbox, grid) and media query.
 - The 'client side' is build and translate the data into a category and sub category dynamic and its need more alot of work but i thinks i got somthing to shared (to learn from it) . (also im only got written directly data, still not use get methodes).

 [